 The tips above will help your eyes stay moist for the short-term.
 However, you may want to consider targeting the cause of MGD rather than just treating it.
 LipiFlow sends gentle pulses of heat and pressure to clear the blocked glands, allowing them to function normally again.

-It’s a revolutionary treatment, and best of all its non-invasive and virtually painless.
+It’s a revolutionary treatment, and best of all it's virtually painless.
 Eyepieces are placed on the patient’s eyelids, where they apply gentle heat and intermittent pressure to unblock the glands.Book a free consultation